niki-evgeniev/CarpMap/README.md

 # CarpMap

 CarpMap is a water reservoir management application designed for anglers and fishing enthusiasts.
-The project is implemented using **Spring Boot** and **Thymeleaf**, offering functionalities such as reservoir search, detailed reservoir information, blog posts, and more.
+The project is implemented using **Spring Boot** and **Thymeleaf**, offering functionalities such as reservoir search, detailed reservoir information, fish type, blog posts, and more.

 ### **Live Demo**

 Visit the home page: [CarpMap Online](https://carpmap.online)

 ---